TLP:CLEAR

 rename-command MODULE ""

-enable-protected-configs yes
+enable-protected-configs no

 # 5. Firewall port 6379 — deny all external access